PaperPrototype/Intro-Coding-and-Computers/1 - Pyxel/Lecture/english.md

 pyxel.run(update, draw)
 ```

 Pyxel gives us code for checking if someone pressed a button.
 The `btnp` function stands for "button pressed".
-It gives us back a True or False if the person clicked the key *just now* (AKA, holding down the key won't do anything).
+It gives us back a True or False if the person clicked the key *just now* (AKA, holding down the key will only count as a single click).

-If you run the above code (make sure you click you mouse inside of the game window thingy to "focus" the browser in that area) and click the Q key you should see the game stop running!
+If you run the above code (make sure you click the mouse inside of the "game window thingy" to "focus" the browser in that area) and click the Q key you should see the game stop running!
 You can read the code for quitting as this.

 ```
 if pyxel.button pressed(Key Q) then